gabaconrado/sharp-koala/README.md

 ## Overview

-**Sharp Koala** is a simple TODO application, designed to not have only the basic functionality that works for everyone (everyone being me, of course).
+**Sharp Koala** is a simple TODO application, designed to have only the basic functionality that works for everyone (everyone being me, of course).

 ## Features